 My dear friend Fred, AKA, Enrico Delorian has made a DJ case for the new mixmaster project.
 I am so grateful and impressed with his carpentry skills.
 The detail, the joinings and hardware choices are all amazing.
 I love the notch in the side for the cables to run out.

-I’ve got foam padding on order for the interior surfaces.
-The circuit board for the third tone-arm, the middle one, will be secured underneath the grey turntable.
-The turn tables will be raised with the foam padding to allow for this setup.
+I’ve got foam padding glued in now for protection during transport throughout the interior surfaces.
+The circuit board for the third tone-arm, the middle one, is secured underneath the grey turntable.
+The turn tables are raised on wood-blocks.
 I am working on a frame – support setup for the third tonearm and am getting closer to making that as well.
 Once that is complete I can begin wiring the tone arm to the circuit board and hope that it works.

 Enrico Delorian has always had a thing for polar bears.
 In fact you can listen to a radio show we did together way back in 1986!
 The polar bear review of the 1960’s, with the drum jam collage from hell.
 He had had the idea of creating a drum-jam mix using drum solos from 1960’s R&R chestnuts, but no way of doing it.
 I happened to have a radio station at my disposal one night a week.
 This recording was one of the first one’s that I digitized, back when I started doing that stuff.
 It is still fun to listen to.
 And now, with Fred’s help, I will be able to make more sound collages with the new mixmaster.